 Skype is a great way to make free (video) calls from user to user through the internet.
 Before you leave make sure everyone you want to stay in touch with has an account.
 It currently runs off of software that needs to be downloaded (again free) which is a bit tricky when you’re travelling without a computer/advanced phone (both of which support the software).
 There is, however, a (legal) solution: transferring the software to a USB stick, which can then be used in any internet cafe.
 Directions, more elegantly described than I ever could, can be found here – now all you need is a headset with a microphone which can be found cheaply.

 A mobile/cell phone is obviously the more expensive route but it’s always good (not necessary) to have one, just in case.
 Quad-band phones can be used in most parts of the world.
 ‘Quad’ refers to the number of frequency bands (4 in this case) the phone supports, which is useful for roaming between countries.
 One way to cut down costs is to use SIM cards and purchasing (nominal fee), switching and topping (credit-wise) them up as you travel from country to country (more cost effective if you’re in one area for a while).
 This way you’re paying local charges for any calls or text messages.
+Now a days there are various service providers who offer cheap international calling services.
+Some of them also offer free international calls between many countries.
+So you can consider this as well as one of the option and enjoy the convenience of calling internationally using your regular phone.

 An Apple iPhone or iPod Touch is also a great way to have a small, portable phone or mobile internet device handy at all times.
 With the increase in free public WiFi and hostels that realize their customers needs, a quick email with a few photos or a Skype session is never far away.